 Now, continue with the article I wrote before the commencement of my Sach Pass–Zanskar–Kargil–Leh journey.
 If you want, you can also skip this bit and head straight to headlines in the article that says Sach Pass or Zanskar Road trip.
 Those part of the blog talks about my post-ride tips and will help you plan a similar journey.

 Or, you can continue reading The Planning Phase, get the background clear, and then read the itinerary later.
 Now, let’s get started…

-Until now, motorcycling seemed like an utter waste of effort to me.
-I always thought, what thrill do these so-called bikers get in riding across a place for weeks.
-I mean think of it this way: when you travel from point A to point B in a bus or, say, in a train, you get to see and do so much than when you do the same journey riding a motorcycle.
-When you’re on a motorcycle, all you do is get a good hang of the road, ride, and ride more.
-But when you’re travelling in public transport, or even doing a road trip with your friends in a car, you look around, speak to the person sitting right next to you and even read a book, or perhaps, write one.
+14 September 2019: Until now, motorcycling seemed like an utter waste of effort to me.
+I always thought, what thrill do these so-called bikers get in riding across a place for weeks?
+I mean think of it this way: when you travel from point A to point B in a bus or, say, on a train, you get to see and do so much more than when you do the same journey riding a motorcycle.
+When you’re on a motorcycle, all you do is ride and ride more.
+But when you’re travelling else-how you look around, speak to the person sitting right next to you or even read a book.

 So yea, travelling by any means but on a motorcycle always felt more rewarding to me… but, only until now!

 I bought a motorcycle in April 2019, and since then, I’ve planned two solo-motorcycle trips in the Himalayas.

 On the first journey, I covered about 3000km in the Himalayan state of Uttarakhand, over a period of 20 days, exploring offbeat villages, meeting tribal people, and even camping in the wilderness and experiencing solitude in a way that I didn’t do in ages.